 Solar street power

 Manish recharging his mobile phone using the sockets embedded in a solar street light.
-In case of power outages, the displaced community can meet their energy needs by benefiting from the extra energy stored and offered by the solar street lights.

 Solar street power